Bills Initiated by Senator Irene Wrenner, 2023-24

 Creative Thinker, Petition Carrier, Video Reporter

-Wrenner partnered with Fairvote in Washington DC to examine the issue closely and come up with solutions.
+Wrenner partnered with FairVote in Washington DC to examine the issue closely and come up with solutions.
 They did a deep dive and published a report about it.

 She then advocated for Proportional Representation as a remedy, but her idea wasn’t included in the 2006 merger plan.
-Eventually, that plan failed at the polls.

 Fast forward to 2019, when Wrenner realized that equalizing representation might be done through a charter change.